Streamline Your Payment Processing

 Alternative Payment Methods (APMs) to Consider

 • Bank transfers such as Faster Payments and SEPA let customers move money straight from their bank to another.
-This way is safe and works well for many people.
+Bank payments enabled by open banking offer instant, secure, and cost-effective alternatives to card payments, making them suitable for many business types.

 • Buy Now, Pay Later (BNPL) options like Klarna and Clearpay help people buy things now but pay for them later.
 It gives shoppers more control over their spending.